apache/doris/docs/en/docs/sql-manual/sql-functions/spatial-functions/st-azimuth.md

 ### description

-输入两个点，并返回由点 1 和点 2 形成的线段的方位角。方位角是点 1 的真北方向线与点 1 和点 2 形成的线段之间的角的弧度。
+Enter two point, and returns the azimuth of the line segment formed by points 1 and 2.
+The azimuth is the angle in radians measured between the line from point 1 facing true North to the line segment from point 1 to point 2.

-正角在球面上按顺时针方向测量。 例如，线段的方位角：
+The positive angle is measured clockwise on the surface of a sphere.
+For example, the azimuth for a line segment:

-* 指北是 0
+* Pointing North is 0
-* 指东是 PI/2
+* Pointing East is PI/2
-* 指南是 PI
+* Pointing South is PI
-* 指西是 3PI/2
+* Pointing West is 3PI/2

-ST_Azimuth 存在以下边缘情况：
+ST_Azimuth has the following edge cases:

-* 如果两个输入点相同，则返回 NULL。
+* If the two input points are the same, returns NULL.
-* 如果两个输入点是完全对映点，则返回 NULL。
+* If the two input points are exactly antipodal, returns NULL.
-* 如果任一输入地理位置不是单点或为空地理位置，则会抛出错误。
+* If either of the input geographies are not single points or are the empty geography, throws an error.

 ### example